 In a churning world, no-one knows what will happen next.
-A fire or flood might devastate a town.
-A computer program might pass the entrance exams for some of the world’s best law schools, business schools, and medical schools.
+A fire or flood might devastate your town.
+A computer program might pass the entrance tests for some of the world’s best law schools, business schools, and medical schools.
 An unknown virus might close down the world economy for two years.

-This means that, in a churning world, the only thing we can know for certain is that the future cannot be predicted.
-And all ways forward are likely to be difficult.
+In a churning world, the only thing we can know for certain is that the future cannot be predicted — and all ways forward are likely to be difficult.

 In a churning world, who inspires wins.

-How inspired do you and the people around you feel about the goals you are working towards?
-What would happen if you, and they, felt more inspired?
-What would happen if you and the people around you found a goal that inspired you even more?
+How inspired do you and the people around you feel about the goals you are currently working towards?
+What would happen if you, or they, felt more inspired about those goals?
+What would happen if you or the people around you suddenly discovered other goals that inspired you or them more?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.